 Given the inconvenience of having to go back to the Philippines just to open a new account, OFWs are faced with a dilemma on how to open a bank account while abroad.
 Good thing there are banks that enable OFWs to open a bank account while abroad, such as BPI, BDO, PNB, Metrobank, and Landbank.

-But since finding these banks abroad OFWs may find to be time-consuming, a newly launched Overseas Filipino Bank was specially established for OFWs and other foreign based Filipinos, so that they can easily provide support to their dependents at home, without having to face expensive remittance charges and investment scams even.
-Now, if you are an OFW or a foreign based Filipino considering to open an Overseas Filipino Bank account, refer to this guide of the important things you should know about Overseas Filipino Bank and the guidelines on how to open one.
+But since finding these banks abroad OFWs may find to be time-consuming, a newly launched Overseas Filipino Bank was specially established for OFWs and other foreign-based Filipinos, so that they can easily provide support to their dependents at home, without having to face expensive remittance charges and investment scams even.
+Now, if you are an OFW or a foreign-based Filipino considering opening an Overseas Filipino Bank account, refer to this guide of the important things you should know about Overseas Filipino Bank and the guidelines on how to open one.

 1. Step-by-Step Procedure on How to Open an Overseas Filipino Bank Account